University Policy

-Dual degree program arrangements allow students to explore related fields of study simultaneously, in a cost- and time-efficient manner.
-Dual degree program structures may combine degree programs between individual George Mason University units, or with programs offered through other institutions.
-Identifying efficiencies between two related degrees supports interdisciplinary or multidisciplinary study by allowing credit to share in a “horizontal”
+Dual degree program arrangements within the scope of this policy allow students to explore related fields of study in different academic programs simultaneously, in a cost- and time-efficient manner.
+Such dual degree program structures may combine degree programs between individual George Mason University units, or with programs offered through other institutions.
+Identifying efficiencies between two related degrees supports interdisciplinary or multidisciplinary study by allowing credit to share in a “horizontal” way and reflects a fundamentally different purpose from the “vertical” decrease in credit that can occur as a student advances through increasingly difficult graduate levels of study within the same academic discipline.

 Dual degree program arrangements may be established at the institutional or individual student levels and must meet each of the following requirements: